Total Credits: 1.5 including 1.5 Category I CE

 Fee & Registration:

-Cost is $20 and includes CE credit.
-Cancellations must be received 24 hours in advance prior to the live interactive webinar to receive a refund or a credit letter.
+Cost is $25 and includes CE credit.
+Registering after October 20, 2022 will incur an additional $20 late fee. *Cancellations must be received 24 hours in advance prior to the live interactive webinar to receive a refund or a credit letter.